slamerinline8/redmine_backlogs_old/README.md

 A Redmine plugin for agile teams.
 For more information, please visit https://backlogs.github.io/www/

-Currently it doesn't work on Redmine 4.2.3.
+Currently tested on Redmine 4.2.3-Passenger running in Docker with MySQL 5.7.
 It's an ongoing project which tries to bring this plugin back to life.

 At the moment it includes the following fixes mentioned here: https://github.com/backlogs/redmine_backlogs/issues/1153